Photo courtesy of Michelin

 - Excellent dry and wet performance

-- Great balance of driving feel, performance, and ride comfort
+- Great balance of driving feel, performance, and comfort

 Cons: